-As coordinator of the psychology department, Dale is charged with scheduling, training and curriculum responsibilities.
-She also oversees a staff of about a dozen adjuncts in addition to teaching duties that have included courses in general psychology, human sexuality, psychology of gender, child development, human growth and development, and social psychology.
+As department chair for Psychology and Sociology, Dale is responsible for hiring and training, degree with designation coordination, and organization of the annual "Take Back the Night" event.
+She teaches general psychology, human sexuality, psychology of gender, child development, human growth and development, and social psychology.
 Dale worked as a child and family therapist for a community mental health center and a non-profit and as a crisis counselor for the Denver Police Department prior to joining CCA in 2007.
 She was hired full-time the following year.
 Dale earned a bachelor’s degree in psychology with an emphasis in women’s studies from Colorado State University in Fort Collins and a master’s in psychology from Regis University in Denver.

 An adjunct for about six years, Harrell joined the full-time staff in Fall 2012.
 She currently teaches General Biology and is the lead instructor for Biology for non-majors, the latter both online and on campus.
 Harrell previously taught Microbiology and Anatomy and Physiology courses at the college.
 Prior to joining CCA, Harrell earned a PhD in Pharmacology from the University of Michigan.
 She has a bachelor’s degree in Biochemistry and Molecular Biology from Dickinson College in Carlisle, Penn.